Reflections on the design, applications and implementations of the normative specification language eFLINT: Implementations

 \Cref{fig:perf_combo} shows the results of an experiment expected to emphasize the strengths of Clingo: the interpreter must quantify, combine, and compare many terms.
 This specification causes runtime cost to scale more sharply with the independent variable, but the speedup of the new interpreter over the original are similar to that shown in \Cref{fig:perf_chain}: the simplest scenario induces $2\times$ speedup, and the largest scales up to $17\times$ speedup.

-\Cref{fig:perf_long_time} shows a case where the original, Haskell-based implementation is expected to excel: minimal reasoning is spread over a long scenario.
-Intuitively, the original interpreter was optimised around the `chronological' characteristic of \eflint{} scenarios and states: reasoning about each state~$N$ depends only on the actions and derivations in states $N-1$ and $N$, respectively.
-The Haskell interpreter reasons sequentially, wasting no time considering unrelated states.
+\Cref{fig:perf_long_time} shows a case where the reference interpreter for eFLINT-v4 is expected to excel: minimal reasoning is spread over a long scenario.
+Intuitively, the reference interpreter was optimised around the `chronological' characteristic of \eflint{} scenarios and states: reasoning about each state~$N$ depends only on states $N-1$ and $N$.
+The reference interpreter reasons sequentially, wasting no time considering unrelated states.
 By comparison, Clingo threatens to reason na\"ively, because the entire \eflint{} specification and scenario are encoded as a monolithic Clingo ruleset, and we cannot assume that Clingo recognises and exploits its subtle chronological property.
-Indeed, we find that the new interpreter's speedup peaks with $94\%$ at $N=2^6$, waning to $82\%$ speedup at $N=2^{10}$.
-However, clearly, the new interpreter overall still outperforms the original interpreter by a significant margin, and this experiment suggests that its performance advantage will only be lost in scenarios far longer than we expect to encounter in practice.
+Indeed, we find that eFLINT-clingo's speedup peaks with $94\%$ at $N=2^6$, waning to $82\%$ speedup at $N=2^{10}$.
+However, clearly, eFLINT-clingo overall still outperforms eFLINT-v4 by a significant margin, and this experiment suggests that its performance advantage will only be lost in scenarios far longer than we expect to encounter in practice.
+Nevertheless, we consider this to be an interesting direction of future research, to which we hope to leverage Clingo's \textit{multi-shot solving}~\cite{DBLP:journals/tplp/GebserKKS19}, where Clingo's processing of input is interleaved with reasoning and output.

-Finally, \Cref{fig:perf_primes} shows a case where the original interpreter outperformed the new one.
-This is a carefully crafted encoding of the \textit{prime sieving problem}: enumerate all prime numbers to a given maximum~\cite{DBLP:journals/symmetry/BahigHANB22}.
+Finally, \Cref{fig:perf_primes} shows a case where eFLINT-v4 outperformed eFLINT-clingo.
+This input is a carefully crafted encoding of the \textit{prime sieving problem}: enumerate all prime numbers to a given maximum~\cite{DBLP:journals/symmetry/BahigHANB22}.
 Here, we expect Clingo's heuristics for selecting rules to fail.
-Both interpreters then use a similar solution: na\"vely enumerate integer pairs and check if they are factors.
-Then performance depends on the order the integers are enumerated.
-Evidently, the Haskell interpreter gets lucky more often.
+Both interpreters use a similar solution: na\"ively enumerate triples $(X,Y)$ and test if $X \times Y = Z$ for each~$Z$.
+Performance then depends on the order that the integer pairs are enumerated.
+Evidently, eFLINT-v4 gets lucky more often.
 But this outcome was sensitive to the encoding of the problem.
-For example, chaining \lstinline{addleq} via \lstinline{Derived from} instead of \lstinline{Syncs with} slowed down the Haskell interpreter.
-More experimentation is required to precisely explain the interpreters' sensitivity to such particulars of the specification.
-We conclude that the Clingo-based reasoner benefits from specifications with more structured reasoning, where Clingo's heuristics speed up its reasoning.
+For example, chaining \lstinline{addleq} via \lstinline{Derived from} instead of \lstinline{Syncs with} slowed down eFLINT-v4.
+More experimentation is required to precisely explain the sensitivity to such particulars of the specification.
+We conclude that eFLINT-clingo benefits from specifications with more structured reasoning, where Clingo's heuristics try applicable rules more often.